2024 Frost Farm Prize for Metrical Poetry

 Previous Frost Farm Prize Winners

-2023 Brian Brodeur of for “After Visiting a Former Student in a Psychiatric Unit.” — Judge Alfred Nicol
+2023 Brian Brodeur of Richmond, Indiana for “After Visiting a Former Student in a Psychiatric Unit” — Judge, Alfred Nicol

-2022 Jean Kreiling of Plymouth, MA for “Antiphon“ — Judge Allison Joseph
+2022 Jean L. Kreiling of Plymouth, Massachusetts for “Antiphon“ — Judge Allison Joseph

 2021 Nicolas Friedman of Syracuse, New York for “Storylines” — Judge Aaron Poochigian